Gol he

 Gol he, also called choṭī he, is one of the two variants of the Arabic letter he/hāʾ (ه) that are in use in the Urdu alphabet, the other variant being the do-cas͟hmī he, also called hā-'e-mak͟hlūt.
 The letter is named for its shape in the isolated form, gol meaning "round" in Hindustani, to distinguish it from the do-cas͟hmī he, which is really a calligraphic variant of the "two-eyed" regular he in the medial position.
 Its various non-isolated forms originated in the Nastaʿlīq script or calligraphic hand, though various zigzag (medial) and hook (final) forms of hāʾ have existed before the script was developed.

 Use in Urdu

-The letter (encoded at U+06C1) replaces the regular he (encoded at U+0647) in Urdu (as well as the Punjabi Shahmukhi alphabet) for the voiced glottal fricative but is usually pronounced in the word-final position (exception include certain two-letter words such as وہ //ʋoː// or کہ //keː//) while the do-cas͟hmī he is used in digraphs for aspiration and breathy voice and hence never used word-initially.
+The letter (encoded at U+06C1) replaces the regular he (encoded at U+0647) in Urdu (as well as the Kashmiri (other Dardic) and Sindhi Perso-Arabic, plus Punjabi Shahmukhi alphabet) for the voiced glottal fricative but is usually pronounced in the word-final position (exception include certain two-letter words such as //ʋoː//~//woː// or //jeː//) while the do-cas͟hmī he is used in digraphs for aspiration and breathy voice and hence never used word-initially.

 For comparison, the do-cas͟hmī he (not used word-initially) and the regular Arabic letter: